MohitPunasiya/SpaceX_FirstStage_Recovery_Prediction/README.md

 * Performing data wrangling : Missing data impurations and one hotbit encoding
 * Exploratory data analysis  by visualisation using plotly dash
 * Interactive visual analsis using Folium and Plotly Dash
-* Training logistics regression, SVM, decision tree and Knn models and achieved best accuracy of 94 % by support vector machine (The model accuracy can be found in prediction_model notebook)
+* Training logistics regression, SVM, decision tree and Knn models and achieved best accuracy of 94 % by support vector machine while F1 score was F1 Score of support vector machine 0.96 and ROC_auc_score was  0.9615 (The model accuracy can be found in prediction_model notebook)

 ## File Structure